Moscow steps up war on congestion to boost business

 The experiment is intended to be expanded to the whole of Moscow by 2016 although parking in squares and courtyards will remain free.
 The number of parking places will grow with time.

 Some people oppose the project and about 450 have joined a group that wants to fight it.
-They include residents in the centre who will enjoy free parking only after office hours.
+They include residents in the center who will enjoy free parking only after office hours.

-Yana Sergievskaya, who runs a flower shop in the centre, also had concerns.
+Yana Sergievskaya, who runs a flower shop in the center, also had concerns.
 She feared the move could drive custom away.

 "The majority of my clients come by car.
 It's impossible to park, even in the spaces there are now.
 The parking is bad, and now you have to pay for it as well," she said.